 Intended Outcomes for the course

-- Identify personal characteristics that relate to appropriate life choices pertaining to work, leisure, and education.
+- Apply self-awareness to choices pertaining to work, leisure and education.

 - Utilize a variety of decision-making models to plan for career and life choices.